The Ownership Manifesto

 Ownership builds wealth."

-1. The Problem: Missed ROI
+1. The Problem: Missed Potential

 Somalia sits on 100–200 billion barrels of potential oil reserves, vast mineral deposits, and prime coastal real estate.
 Yet, this value is currently dead capital.